OfentseJ/OfentseJ/README.md

 - 🧠 Currently improving my **JavaScript, Node.js, and React** skills
 - ⚙️ I enjoy experimenting with **backend services** and **API design**
 - 🎓 **Computer Science student**, passionate about web technologies
+- 🤝 Looking for opportunities to **contribute to projects** and **collaborate** with other developers
-- 🧩 Always looking for opportunities to learn and collaborate
+- 🧩 Always looking for opportunities to learn and build cool stuff

 ---